akxen/dispatch-api/README.md

 | REDIS_DB | 0 |
 | REDIS_QUEUE | public |
 6. Run `docker-compose up --build` to run services.
-7. Explore the docs at [https://nemde-api-docs.github.io](https://nemde-api-docs.github.io) to explore potential use cases.
+7. See the docs at [https://nemde-api-docs.github.io](https://nemde-api-docs.github.io) to explore potential use cases.